Cristina Ford

-Maria Cristina Vettore Austin (24 June 1929 – 25 December 2008) was an Italian socialite who became better known as Cristina Ford or Mrs. Henry Ford II, due to her marriage to Henry Ford II, the chief executive officer of the Ford Motor Company.
+Maria Cristina Ford (née Vettore; formerly Austin; 24 June 1929 – 25 December 2008) was an Italian socialite and the second wife of Henry Ford II, the chief executive officer of the Ford Motor Company.

 Biography

-Maria was born on 24 June 1929, in Grancona near Vicenza, Italy, and educated in Milan.
+Maria Cristina Vettore was born on 24 June 1929, in Grancona near Vicenza, Italy, and educated in Milan.
 Her father was Edoardo Vettore of Milan, who died when she was a child.
 Her mother was Lavina Ferron.

 First marriage

 Cristina first married Robin Willoughby Merivale Austin (married on 20 August 1946), a Canadian from Montreal serving in the British Royal Navy.
 They divorced in Quebec, Canada in 1955.

 Second marriage

 Cristina met Henry Ford II in 1960 during a party at Maxim's in Paris.
 She became Ford's second wife on 19 February 1965.
 While married to Henry Ford II, she was described by LIFE magazine as a "highly effective ambassadress for the Ford Motor Company".
 In 1969, the Women's Wear Daily called her "the complete Italian".
 In 1973, Cristina Ford was listed on the International Hall of Fame of the International Best Dressed List.
 In 1975, Henry Ford II reportedly had an affair with model Kathy DuRoss, who would later become his third wife.
 In 1976, after eleven years of marriage, Henry Ford II and Cristina Ford ended the marriage, with Cristina receiving US$16 million.
 In 1988, Cristina Ford filed a suit against Henry Ford II's estate seeking an expanded alimony claim worth an additional US$5 million.